-As a part of our series on How to Fully Fund Your Master’s Degree, Here is a list of universities that offer fully funded master’s in Economics.
+As a part of our series on How to Fully Fund Your Master’s Degree, Here is a list of universities that offer fully funded master’s in Economics or fund most students in their Master’s Programs in Economics.
 This degree can prepare you for a career in academia, corporate economics jobs, and many more.

 Fully-funded M.A. programs can be difficult to find.
 Because most universities focus their funding on Ph.D. students, M.A. candidates can have a harder time securing scholarships and funding.
 However, there are a number of universities that do offer funded M.A. programs.
 “Full funding” is a financial aid package for full-time students that includes full tuition remission and an annual stipend or salary for the duration of the student’s master’s studies.
 Funding is typically offered in exchange for graduate teaching and research work that is complementary to your studies.
 Not all universities provide full funding to their master’s students, which is why I recommend researching the financial aid offerings of all the potential M.A. programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.